Piano Sonata No. 7 (Beethoven)

 Ludwig van Beethoven's Piano Sonata No. 7 in D major, Op.
 10, No. 3, was dedicated to the Countess Anne Margarete von Browne, and written in 1798.
 This makes it contemporary with his three Op.
 9 string trios, his three Op.
 12 violin sonatas, and the violin and orchestra romance that became his Op.
 50 when later published.
 The year also saw the premiere of a revised version of his second piano concerto, whose original form had been written and heard in 1795.

 Structure

 It is divided into four movements:

 Analysis

 The Op.
 10 sonatas are usually described as angular or experimental, as Beethoven began moving further and further away from his earlier models.
 This third sonata of the set is the longest at approximately 24 minutes.
 It is the only one of the Op.
 10 sonatas that has four movements.
 The second movement is famous for its intimations of later tragic slow movements, as well as for its own beauty.

 I. Presto

 The first movement is in sonata form.

 II.
 Largo e mesto

-The second movement is in ternary form.
+The second movement is a slow movement in sonata form.
+This movement is in the parallel key of D minor.

 III.
 Menuetto: Allegro

-The third movement is in ternary form.
+The third movement is in compound ternary form (minuet and trio).
+The minuet is in D major, the main key of the sonata and the trio is in the subdominant key of G major.

 IV.
 Rondo

-The fourth movement is in rondo form.
+The fourth movement is in rondo form (A-B-A-C-A-D-A-Coda).